This site contains affiliate links for which I may be compensated.

 Breba crop good.
 Figs above medium, pyriform, somewhat oblique; neck

-prominent, often elongated; stalk short; ribs not prominent, mostly evident as darkcolored bands; eye medium, open, scales reddish brown; skin cracking or checking at
+prominent, often elongated; stalk short; ribs not prominent, mostly evident as darkcolored bands; eye medium, open, scales reddish brown; Skin Cracking or checking at

 full maturity; color bronze, tinged with violet; bloom delicate; meat white; pulp cottony